SnowyBoop/arch-config/README.md

 I will add more Customisation soon

-Featuring my hot chocolate ST and DWM theme :D
+Featuring my hot minimal ST and DWM theme :D

 Obviously the worlds best config for productivity!
 (100% confirmed)